petosegan/rust_voronoi/Readme.md

 * Handle degeneracies in geometry.rs
 * Match DCEL faces to input points
 * Reimplement the data structures with memory management
+* Balance the trees
+* Benchmark against other implementations